Our Lady of the Holy Souls Catholic School is committed to nurturing each child’s faith, education, and social development through Christ.

 - Submit in writing.

-- Give to school representative (Athletic Director.)
+- Give it to the school representative (Athletic Director).

 - By signing the Statement of Responsibility, all coaches, parents, and students agree to follow and adhere to the Holy Souls Athletic Policy and the Parochial League Athletic Policy.